mikeos-tech/dictionary-sync/README.md

      :map  <F4> :mkspell! ~/.vim_spell/en.utf-8.add

 The above line is added to my *.vimrc* file along with the configuration for the way I use the dictionary.

 ---

-It should work synchronising any set of files that are text based (else git won't be able to merge them) and that can be stored in a single folder structure.

----

-You need to have *git* installed as it uses the *git* executable, rather than using *git* libraries.

----